mr-narender/animeTriviaQuiz/README.md

 ## UX (User Experience)
 ---
 ### Project Goals
-* To build a trivia question web app on anime and manga with multiple choice questions
+* To build a trivia question web app on anime and manga with multiple choice questions.

+### User Goals
+* Have my Japanese anime and manga knowledge challenge.
+* Challenge myself to beat my previous high score.
+* Have fun!